The Road to Science Fiction

 The Road to Science Fiction is a series of science fiction anthologies edited by American science fiction author, scholar and editor James Gunn.
 Composed as a textbook set to teach the evolution of science fiction literature, the series is now available as mass market publications.
 The six-volume set collects many of the most influential works of the genre.
 It was published originally by Signet and then by White Wolf Games Studio.
 Volumes 1 through 4 are currently being reprinted in paperback format by the company Scarecrow Press.

+Reception

+Everett Franklin Bleiler described the first two volumes as follow: "A historical anthology...
+A good selection, with good headnotes".

+Volume 1 and 2 was also reviewed by: